Hoka Rincon vs Clifton 6. Two shoes, both good, really good.

 If you want a shoe for long miles or a lot of threshold work that you can run in every single day and that lasts 500 miles, then the Clifton 6 should be your go-to shoe.

 So there you have it.
-That was Hoka Rincon vs Clifton 6 running shoes.
-It all gets down to preferences, type of running and training, and the price of course.
+That was Hoka Rincon vs Clifton 6 running shoe comparison.
+In the end, it all gets down to preferences, type of running and training, and the price of course.

 Please do tell us about your experience with the Hoka Clifton 6, the Hoka Rincon, or the Hoka Carbon X in the comments below.